Buying or selling property?

 Our conveyancing team is led by a lawyer, Richard Griggs, with the assistance of Mel Karpinskyj, who are both dedicated to ensuring our clients have a smooth transaction that goes ahead without a problem and without unnecessary stress.

 We understand that when you are negotiating a sale or purchase of property you need access to prompt advice and assistance.
 We pride ourselves on being accessible and responsive to your requirements.

 We ensure our service is as efficient and effective as possible.
 It is rarely necessary to meet face to face.
-Contact through email, telephone, post and fax is usually all that is required.
+Contact through email, telephone and post is usually all that is required.
 This means we can assist you with your transaction, even if you and/or the subject property are based outside the Hobart area.

 Telephone: (03) 6224 6777

 Office: Level 2, 115 Collins Street, Hobart Tasmania 7000

 Mailing Address: GPO Box 1951, Hobart Tasmania 7001